 After famously playing their second show at Woodstock in August 1969, David Crosby, Stephen Stills, Graham Nash, and Neil Young spent the rest of the year touring and writing songs for what would become CSNY’s 1970 debut, Déjà Vu.
-A newly discovered multi-track recording of the band’s September 20, 1969, concert at the historic Fillmore East in New York City captures an early moment from that first tour and will be released on October 25, 2024.
-Live At The Fillmore East, 1969 is available for pre-order 2-LPs or 2-CDs in the U.S. here and in the U.K. here.
-A special clear-vinyl edition will be available exclusively at select retailers on the same day.
-Listen to a previously unreleased live version of “Helplessly Hoping” below.
+A newly discovered multi-track recording of the band’s September 20, 1969, concert at the historic Fillmore East in New York City captures an early moment from that first tour and was released on October 25, 2024.
+Live At The Fillmore East, 1969 is available on 2-LPs or 2-CDs in the U.S. here and in the U.K. here.
+Listen to many of these previously unreleased live versions below.

 The September 10 announcement notes that the four band members were heavily involved in the creation of this never-before-heard live show.
 Stills and Young compiled and mixed the original eight-track concert recordings with John Hanlon at Sunset Sound Studios in Los Angeles.
 The audio is AAA lacquer cut for the vinyl release to provide the highest audio fidelity.